Skip to content

 enable_sinker = true

-In addition to testing data and regular data categories, it also supports Session Replay and Profiling and other binary file data.
+In addition to synthetic testing data and regular data categories, it also supports Session Replay and Profiling binary file data.
 Therefore, all field names can be selected here.
-It should be noted that do not configure non-string type fields.
-Normal Keys generally come from Tags (all Tag values are string types).
+It is important to note: do not configure non-string type fields.
+Normal Keys generally come from Tags (all Tag values are string type).
 Datakit will not use non-string type fields as the basis for traffic splitting.

 Impact of Global Tags

-In addition to global_customer_keys affecting the traffic splitting mark, the global Tags configured on Datakit (including global election Tags and global host Tags) will also affect the traffic splitting mark.
-That is, if the data point has fields that appear in the global Tags (the field value types must be string types), they will also be counted for traffic splitting.
-Assume the global election Tag is as follows:
+In addition to global_customer_keys affecting traffic splitting markers, the global Tags configured on Datakit (including global election tags and global host tags) will also affect traffic splitting markers.
+That is, if a data point contains fields that appear in the global Tags (the values of these fields must be string type), they will also be counted for traffic splitting.
+Assume the global election tags are as follows:

 # datakit.conf